hide

 Focus your job search

-To be in with the best chance of finding a job together you want to focus your job search on areas where there’s a strong TEFL jobs market.
-If you want to teach somewhere more rural or off the beaten track then it’s going to be much more difficult to do this as a couple or friends.
+To have the best chance of finding a job together, you should focus your job search on areas with a strong TEFL jobs market.
+If you want to teach somewhere more rural or off the beaten track, then it’s going to be much more difficult to do this as a couple or friends.

-Instead, focus on big cities where there’s a huge demand for EFL teachers – you’re much more likely to find employers recruiting for more than one position and it also gives you the option to work in the same city but in different places of work.
+Instead, focus on big cities where there’s a massive demand for EFL teachers.
+You’re much more likely to find employers recruiting for more than one position, and it also gives you the option to work in the same city but in different places of work.

-It’s important to have an idea of where you want to work but you also need to be flexible in your approach.
-If you’re set on working at the same school on exactly the same contracts then that’s going to limit your job search.
+Knowing where you want to work is essential, but you must also be flexible in your approach.
+If you’re set on working at the same school on precisely the same contracts, that will limit your job search.

-It’s good to be open to the idea of working in different schools in the same location – in some cities, there are hundreds of language schools!
+It’s good to be open to working in different schools within the same city or town.
+In some cities, there are hundreds of language schools, so it’s possible to find work in the same place!

 Negotiate

-If you’ve moved abroad together with the intention of exploring the country then you’ll want to carefully consider any contract before signing it.
-If you’re working for different employers then ideally you’ll want to secure the same time off.
-Put it this way: it’s going to be a bit of a problem if you have Saturdays and Sundays off but your partner/friend has Mondays and Tuesdays!
+If you’ve moved abroad together with the intention of exploring the country, you’ll want to carefully consider any contract before signing it.
+If you’re working for different employers, ideally, you’ll want to secure the same time off.
+Put it this way: it’s going to be a bit of a problem if you have Saturdays and Sundays off, but your partner/friend has Mondays and Tuesdays!

 It’s possible to negotiate your contract to ensure this doesn’t happen.
-Additionally, if you’re in a country where accommodation is included then you can request a stipend instead if you plan on living together to save money.
+Additionally, if you’re in a country where accommodation is included, you can request a stipend instead if you plan on living together to save money.

 Do your research